Water-Systems-Management-UCM/OpenAg_Docs/source/index.rst

 * `Download HTML <https://openag-docs.readthedocs.io/_/downloads/en/latest/htmlzip/>`_
 * `Download EPub <https://openag-docs.readthedocs.io/_/downloads/en/latest/epub/>`_

-Suggestions or Contributions to the Documentation
+Suggestions, Bugs, or Contributions to the Documentation
 ------------------------------------------------------
-If you have a suggestion for the documentation or a question not answered in the documentation, please `start a discussion on GitHub <https://github.com/ucm-openag/OpenAg_Docs/discussions/categories/ideas>`_.
+* If you have a suggestion for the documentation or a question not answered in the documentation, please `start a discussion on GitHub <https://github.com/ucm-openag/OpenAg_Docs/discussions/categories/ideas>`_.
+* If you identify a bug, please `reach out on GitHub to file an issue <https://github.com/Water-Systems-Management-UCM/Waterspout/issues>`_.
+* If you need to `get in touch with the development team otherwise, please use this form <https://wsm.ucmerced.edu/contact-us/>`_.

 Suggested Citation
 --------------------